chubbymaggie/fossa-docs/src/md/integrating-code/php.md

 ## Limitations

- - We do not currently look at `composer.lock` files
+ - We do not elect versions based on the `composer.lock` file.
  - If branches (`dev-`, or `.x-dev`) are used within a version constraint (not given explicitly), resolving may not work
  - We currently ignore stability tags (`@dev, @stable`, etc.)
  - We ignore php and php extensions when inside the `require` key of `composer.json`